pspete/psPAS/README.md

 Any and all contributions to this project are appreciated.

 The SAML authentication capability needs some attention.

-Additional pipeline support and error handling are planned.

-There is scope to combine functions with similar abilities.

 See the [CONTRIBUTING.md](CONTRIBUTING.md) for a few more details.